nuwanwp/Certification/Implement and manage storage.md

 - It is seperate deployment of private endpoint resource
 - Network routing preference.
 MS backbone is the most secured and give higher performance

-## AZ Copy utility

-- Familier with the few command

 ## Custom Domain